moniquecardoso25/Data-Science-Projects/Credit Card Fraud Detection/README.md

 ## Objective

 The challenge is to recognize fraudulent credit card transactions so that the customers of credit card companies are not charged for items that they did not purchase.
+The dataset is available in [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).

 ## Approach and Results